 Giving out of guilt is inauthentic and there’s no joy in it.

 Self-care allows others to see your best, authentic self.
 When you meet up with your friends or spend time with your family, you are present.
 You don’t show up as an overworked, exhausted, frantic person who had no time to take care of your needs.
 You don’t burden the other person with the emotional baggage you have been accumulating.

 When you take care of yourself regularly, you show up with the best, healthy version of yourself.
 It’s not only a respect for yourself.
 It’s also a respect for the other person who gives up their time for you.
 So how is that selfish?

 Self-care is for sanity.
 As an introvert, I really need time away from people.
 Even if people don’t understand why this is so, I still have to do it because it’s the only way to keep me sane.

 Self-care isn’t selfish.
 It’s essential.
 It’s survival.
 Introverts need the downtime to recharge.
 Moms need time away from their kids to do what they love.
 Everyone needs some “me” time and it varies from person to person.
 Take as much time as you need to find balance in yourself.

 It’s your time anyway.
 If someone tried to make you feel guilty about how you spend your time or demand your time, know that their egos are looking out for their own needs.
 You aren’t the selfish one here.
 You cannot take care of others if you don’t take care of yourself.

 Allow the other party to take care of themselves too.

 Not attending to other people’s needs allows them to grow.
-Instead of waiting on others to take care of their needs, it gives them the opportunity to learn how to take care of themselves.
-This is especially true in the case for parents and children.
+Instead of waiting for others to take care of their needs, it gives them the opportunity to learn how to take care of themselves.
+This is especially true in the case of parents and children.
 The parents can’t always be there always to take care of their children’s needs.
-The children need to learn the importance of self-care too, so that they can take care of themselves when they grow older.
+The children need to learn the importance of self-care too so that they can take care of themselves when they grow older.